dodyg/practical-aspnetcore/projects/net6/parameter-binding-query-string-implicit/README.md

-# Implicity query string parameter binding
+# Implicit query string parameter binding

 This example shows usage of implicit query string parameter binding of `int` and `string` types.